MilitantVlr/Exp8/README.md

 ```
 /*
 Program to print the text “GalleryControl”.
-Developed by:
+Developed by: A.Sanjay
-Registeration Number :
+Registeration Number : 212221040145
 */
 ```
 ```